+External decorations Visually inspected.
+Painted joinery.
 Conservatories / porches None.
 Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single garage of brick construction with a corrugated asbestos cement sheet roof.
+There is an attached double sized garage of brick construction with a felt covered roof and a covered car port area in front.
 Outside areas and boundaries Visually inspected.
-The property has private gardens to front, side and rear finished in various surfaces with mainly brick boundary walls.
+The property has private gardens to front, side and rear finished in various surfaces including a chipped driveway and areas of lawn and paving.
+Boundaries are of brick wall, timber fence and mature hedge.
 Ceilings Visually inspected from floor level.
-Ceilings are plaster lined.
+Mainly plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are mostly solid hard plastered.
+Mixed solid hard plaster and plasterboard linings.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Carpets or floor coverings were lifted.
-Suspended timber flooring to most areas.
-Caspenaca limber neering to most areas.
+No carpets or floor coverings were lifted.
+Suspended timber flooring throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are timber.
-Internal doors are timber and hollow panel units, partly glazed.
+Skirting and facings are timber, internal doors are hollow panel units and partly glazed and there is a timber return staircase to the upper floor.
 Kitchen fittings comprise wall and floor mounted units.

-I Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a fireplace opening in the sitting room although the flue appears to be redundant.
+There is a gas fire within the former fireplace in the sitting room.
 Internal decorations Visually inspected.
-Wallpaper and paint with some veneered style wall panelling in places and ceiling tiles of a unknown material.
+Painted plaster and joinery with some textured plaster ceiling coatings.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located in the entrance vestibule.
+Electricity is from the mains grid with the meter and consumer units located in a vestibule cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from the mains supply with the meter located in an external inspection box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
-The sanitary arrangements comprise a three piece white suite in the shower room.
+Sanitary arrangements comprise mainly white fittings within the bath and shower rooms.